rackerlabs/technical-blog/_posts/2015-08-03-install-openstack-from-source2.md

     neutron-db-manage --config-file /etc/neutron/neutron.conf --config-file /etc/neutron/plugins/ml2/ml2_conf.ini upgrade head

-Before we start the neutron process we need to give the startup script some options information so it will read the ml2 configuration file:
+Before we start the neutron process, we need to give the startup script some options information so it will read the ml2 configuration file:

     cat > /etc/default/neutron-server << EOF
     NEUTRON_PLUGIN_CONFIG="/etc/neutron/plugins/ml2/ml2_conf.ini"
     EOF

-And finally create the upstart scripts that are used to start the neutron server process:
+And, finally, create the upstart scripts that are used to start the neutron server process:

     cat > /etc/init/neutron-server.conf << EOF
     # vim:set ft=upstart ts=2 et: